beauallison/mrWolf/README.md

 I would love your feedback!
 Please raise issues or if you would like to contribute raise any PRs for fixes you find.

+## Special Thanks

+- To [Cameron Murphy](https://github.com/cameronmurphy) for early testing and finding all the meddlesome bugs

+- To [Sohil Pandya](https://github.com/sohilpandya) for the Checklist idea, inspiration and testing

 ## Acknowledgements

-- Checklist idea, inspiration and testing by [Sohil Pandya](https://github.com/sohilpandya)

 - Cities and timezones data set from [GeoNames](https://download.geonames.org/export/dump/)